DANIEL J. KEYS:

 Daniel J. Keys Lecture and Still Life Painting Demo. on September 23, 2018, was part of "A Tribute To Richard Schmid Exhibition/Event" at the Laumeister Art Center (Formally The Bennington Center for the Arts), in Bennington, Vermont, hosted by Kristen Thies of West Wind Fine Art.
 Daniel was also on the panel discussion with Schmid’s protege’s, Nancy Guzik, Kathy Anderson, Stephanie Birdsall, Scott Burdick, Michelle Dunaway & Susan Lyon.

 Bio: From a very young age, Daniel displayed the talents of an artistic prodigy.
 However, his hometown in rural Fresno County, California, where both his parents were pastors in nearby Christian churches, was lacking a fine art teacher.
 Undaunted, Keys found the knowledge he desired through what was available.

 Says Keys, “One day in church, my mother gave me paper and pens to keep me occupied.
 Neither of my parents are trained in art, but they noticed my potential – the way I naturally paid attention to color and shapes - so they bought me paints and made sure I had the time to pursue my learning.

 “I’m fortunate that my parents believed I could figure it out.
 I’ve always been grateful for their faith in me.”

-Today at 30, Keys is a rising star in American Representational Painting, largely thanks to his relentless passion for learning and the influence of his mentor, the renowned painter Richard Schmid.
+Today in his early 30s, Keys is a rising star in American Representational Painting, largely thanks to his relentless passion for learning and the influence of his mentor, the renowned painter Richard Schmid.